Presentation: Clinical suspicion of PTEN hamartoma tumour syndrome

 - Decide which of the panels best suits the needs of your patient or family.

-- If your differential is wider and the child has a developmental condition, there are a number of available panels, including the following:
+- If your differential is wider and the child has a developmental condition, consider:

-- R27 Paediatric disorders: This should be considered if there is developmental delay or intellectual disability in association with congenital malformation or overgrowth, and you would like to investigate chromosomal and single-gene causes.
-The test is a WGS ‘super panel’ (a panel comprised of several different constituent panels forming one large panel), and requesting it currently requires authorisation from clinical genetics services.
+- R27 Paediatric disorders: This should be considered if there is at least moderate developmental delay or intellectual disability in association with congenital malformation or overgrowth, and you would like to investigate chromosomal and single-gene causes.
+R27 is an amalgamation of over 10 panels of genes known to be associated with a broad range of paediatric developmental disorders.
+It may now be ordered directly by paediatricians, though a discussion with clinical genetics services may be beneficial.

-- For tests that are undertaken using WGS, such as R27 and R29, you will need to:
+- For tests that are undertaken using WGS, such as R27, you will need to:

 - parental samples may be needed for interpretation of the child’s result.
 Parental samples can be taken alongside that of the child, and their DNA stored, or can be requested at a later date if needed.